Timon-R/TRA420_Modeling_2025/docs/economic_module.md

 ### Pulse Method (definition-faithful)

-Set `economic_module.run.method: pulse` when you want the textbook SCC(τ).
-The workflow uses the FaIR configuration identified by the `climate_scenario` metadata that already backs the temperature inputs—no extra “baseline-only” FaIR run is issued.
+The SCC pipeline always uses the textbook pulse workflow.
+It reuses the FaIR configuration identified by the `climate_scenario` metadata that already backs the temperature inputs—no extra “baseline-only” FaIR run is issued.
 Instead, for each emissions year τ the pipeline prepares a box pulse (a +`pulse_size_tco2` top-hat that lasts exactly one calendar year)